Aligned-Design/aligned_postd_1125/docs/audits/PROJECT_AUDIT_SUMMARY.md

-# Aligned AI Platform: Comprehensive Project Audit & Completion Report
+# POSTD Platform: Comprehensive Project Audit & Completion Report

+> **Status:** ✅ Completed – This audit has been completed.
+All issues documented have been addressed.
+> **Last Updated:** 2025-01-20

 **Audit Date:** November 4, 2025
-**Status:** ✅ COMPLETE - Ready for Production **Overall Health:** Excellent (A+)
+**Status:** ✅ COMPLETE - Ready for Production
+**Overall Health:** Excellent (A+)

 ---

 ## Executive Summary

-The Aligned AI platform has successfully completed a comprehensive audit and remediation cycle.
+The POSTD platform has successfully completed a comprehensive audit and remediation cycle.
 All 14 TypeScript compilation errors have been fixed, the project builds cleanly, and the comprehensive PHASE 6 (Storage & Media Management) system is fully implemented and integrated.

 **Key Achievements:**
 - ✅ 14/14 TypeScript errors fixed